How does a building designer stop you spending too much on your new build?

 And don’t do the work yourself unless you’re a qualified builder or you will devalue your home.
 There’s no such animal as a cheap build or renovation, it shows.

-Alex Morrison has been an avid digital marketer for over 10 years.
-In this time he has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, health care and finance.
-As the owner of Integral Media he is now utilising his knowledge and experience with his rapidly increasing client portfolio to help them achieve their business goals.
+Alex Morrison has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
+As the owner of Integral Media, he is now utilising his knowledge and experience with his rapidly increasing client portfolio to help them achieve their business goals.